minerva-ml/minerva-training-materials/README.md

 This project assumes python 3.5
 1. Clone or download minerva code: `git clone https://github.com/neptune-ml/minerva.git`

-## CUDA
+### CUDA
 Note, that it is highly recommended to train your solution on GPU.
 1. Check your CUDA version.
 You can get this information by running `nvcc --version` or `cat /usr/local/cuda/version.txt` or by asking your system administrator.
 2. install TensorFlow `pip3 install tensorflow-gpu==1.2.0`
 3. install appropriate PyTorch, by following [PyTorch Get Started](http://pytorch.org/)
 4. install remaining requirements `pip3 install -r requirements.txt`

-## no CUDA
+### no CUDA
 In case you do not have GPU capability, you will work on your processor.
-Also, you may want to consider using [Neptune](https://neptune.ml 'Machine Learning Lab') to train yur models.
+Also, you may want to consider using [Neptune](https://neptune.ml 'Machine Learning Lab') to train your models.

 1. install TensorFlow `pip3 install tensorflow==1.2.0`
 2. install PyTorch, by following [PyTorch Get Started](http://pytorch.org/)